rafaelcoelho/rafaelcoelho/README.md

 ## ✨ Hi there!
 I'm Rafael Coelho ✨

 First of all I am Software Developer and my main mantra is **Talk is cheap.
-Show me the code.**
+Show me the code.
+(Linus Torvalds)**

 Software advocate (architect, tester, analyst, agilist and so on) basically a DEVELOPER!
 He is passionate about software and system development applying best practices and **productive methodologies ever** (fully based on innovation from daily basis) because **in the end of the day** the only thing that really matters is the **software working in production**.